 Project 1

-Elective Tyranny: Popular Sovereignty and Political Form
+Popular Sovereignty and Political Form, 1250-1600

 Why do appeals to the sovereignty of the people so often culminate in the rule of a single leader?
 Political scientists have identified various causal mechanisms behind modern electoral autocracy, ranging from political polarization to cultural backlash.
 Yet authoritarian populism is not a distinctly modern phenomenon.
-In Elective Tyranny: Popular Sovereignty and Political Form, I identify a longstanding intellectual tradition in which the doctrine of popular sovereignty was designed to legitimize—and even require—one-man rule.
+In Popular Sovereignty and Political Form, 1250-1600, I identify a longstanding intellectual tradition in which the doctrine of popular sovereignty was designed to legitimize—and even require—one-man rule.
 The question I pursue, then, is not how popular sovereignty can be instrumentalized to serve anti-democratic ends, but how it was originally conceived to produce the outcomes we now see as its perversion.

-In the second half of Elective Tyranny, I focus on two canonical Renaissance political thinkers who adopted competing stances on popular sovereignty: Niccolò Machiavelli and Jean Bodin.
-In “Machiavelli Against Sovereignty” (Political Theory, 2024), I argued that Machiavelli’s Discourses on Livy criticize popular sovereignty as a means of legitimating princely absolutism.
-Elective Tyranny expands on that claim.
+In the second half of Popular Sovereignty and Political Form, I focus on two canonical Renaissance political thinkers who adopted competing stances on popular sovereignty: Niccolò Machiavelli and Jean Bodin.
+In “Machiavelli Against Sovereignty” (Political Theory, 2024), I argue that Machiavelli’s Discourses on Livy critique the doctrine of popular sovereignty as a means of legitimating princely absolutism.
+My book expands on that claim.
 I show that Machiavelli’s Prince communicates on two distinct levels.
-On the one hand, Machiavelli addresses Lorenzo de’ Medici as a “civil prince”—a citizen-ruler who derives his authority through popular acclamation.
-On the other hand, Machiavelli insinuates to a more learned audience that Lorenzo is, in fact, a tyrant.
+By addressing Lorenzo de’ Medici as a “civil prince”—a citizen-ruler who derives his authority through popular acclamation—Machiavelli invites his dedicatee to see himself as an heir to an ancient republican monarchy.
+However, Machiavelli’s counsel that a ruler should adopt a “civil” persona echoes Book V of Aristotle’s Politics, which advises tyrants to appear lawful and benevolent as a means of self-preservation.
+To a casual reader, then, The Prince flatters Lorenzo as a “civil prince”; to a more learned audience, it exposes him as a de facto tyrant.
 My book project concludes with a detailed study of Bodin, who models his conception of the “popular principality” on Chapter 9 of Machiavelli’s Prince.
-Building on “Jean Bodin’s Demonic Constitutionalism” (APSR, 2025), I show that Bodin’s theory of popular sovereignty inherently tends towards Caesarism.
+Building on “Absolute Democracy: Bodin and Hobbes,” my forthcoming contribution to The Cambridge History of Democracy, I show that Bodin’s theory of popular sovereignty inherently tends towards Caesarism.
 This finding calls for a reassessment of Bodin’s legacy in modern democratic thought—a project I take up in my second book.

 Project 2